Cardiff and Vale College graded good and excellent by Estyn

 CAVC is the largest college in Wales and in the top five largest colleges in the UK with more than 30,000 learners each year.
 The further education provision inspected in this report makes up circa 30% of the Cardiff and Vale College Group total offer, which also includes the largest apprenticeship provision in the country, Higher Education courses and training for businesses across the region and beyond.

-A full copy of the report is published from today, 26th February 2019, on the Estyn website which can be found here.
+A full copy of the report is published from today, 26th February 2019, on the Estyn website and can be found here.